oferca/vscode-ext-tf/README.md

 # Advanced Terraform Shortcuts
-Boost up your Terraform cli  experience.
+Boost up your Terraform experience.

 # Features
 * Eliminates the need for typing.
-One-click execution.
+One-click commands execution in terminal.
-* Watch an **animated Progress Bar** as commands execute
+* Watch an **animated progress bar** as commands execute

 # How to use